Mónica Cruz: Fashion and modelling

 In 2007, Cruz and her sister designed a 25-piece Urban and Evening wear collection for Spanish clothing retailer Mango.
 The sisters have previously designed a collection of jewelry and handbags for Japanese fashion house Samantha Thavasa.
 Cruz and her sister created two collections for Swiss retailer Charles Vögele in 2010 and 2011.
 The Spring/Summer 2011 collection, titled "Biaggini Violett" became available in Europe and included denim shorts, striped tops, blazers and dresses.
 The pair teamed up again 2013 to design a lingerie line titled L'Agent for British lingerie retailer Agent Provocateur.
 She also modelled for Agent Provocateur's Autumn/Winter 2012–13 campaign.
 In November 2012, the sisters signed a three-year endorsement deal with Spanish luxury fashion house Loewe, and appeared in advertising campaigns and designed a handbag for the brand.
 In 2018, she launched a jewellery collection titled "Rock Star" for Majorica.
 Part of the proceeds from sales of the Rock Star collection benefited the Fero Foundation, a private foundation that helps the development of cancer research.

+In September 2023, Penélope Cruz announced on Instagram, that she has designed a capsule collection for Geox with Mónica Cruz.
+The collection was released for Spring/Summer 2024 season.

 Cruz has graced the cover of several international fashion magazines, including Mexico's Cosmopolitan and Vanidades; Spain's Elle, Mujerhoy, Women's Health and Glamour and Holland's L'Officiel.
 In July 2019, Cruz was a cover girl and guest editor for Baszari Journal's Haute Summer Special issue.
 She has appeared in advertisements for Betsson, Nescafe, Gabriella Vivaldi, TechnoMarine, Once, Hokana sunglasses, Majorica jewelry and Kypers eyewear.

 Personal life

-She gave birth to her first child, Antonella Cruz Sánchez, on 14 May 2013.
+She gave birth to her only child, Antonella Cruz Sánchez, on 14 May 2013.
 Her daughter was conceived via artificial insemination and has no legal father.

 Cruz loves flamenco dancing, saying "dancing is my first passion.
 It teaches a wonderful discipline and that discipline stays with you.
 My sister and I talk all the time about how much it has helped us."